torvalds/linux/Documentation/networking/af_xdp.rst

 ------------------------------------------

 Zero-copy drivers usually use the batched APIs for Rx and Tx processing.
-Note that the Tx batch API guarantees that it will provide a batch of Tx descriptors that ends with full packet at the end.
+Analte that the Tx batch API guarantees that it will provide a batch of Tx descriptors that ends with full packet at the end.
 This to facilitate extending a zero-copy driver with multi-buffer support.